 The final two quatrains of W.H.
 Auden’s Fall of Rome have been circling in my mind during this extraordinary time in lockdown.
-Especially as I think of my friends in New York.
+Especially as I think of my friends elsewhere in New York.
 I had to search hard to find this photo I took from the top of the Empire State in the summer of 2005.
 But it feels eerily perfect.

 Enjoy the hard-cut of the last quatrain.
 One of the most perfect and beautiful he wrote.
 Whatever is going on where we are, there is always a somewhere, altogether elsewhere.